SetBased/php-audit/docs/installing.rst

 Installing PhpAudit
 -------------------

-The preferred way to install PhpStratum is using composer_:
+The preferred way to install PhpAudit is using composer_:

 .. code:: sh